633 W 5th Street #2890

 Another issue with gangplanks could be that they’re too wide.
 In that case, it can make it difficult for passengers to hold both side handrails for support, leading to accidents.

 Gangplanks should have adequate anti-slip strips to ensure that the guests walking onto them do not slip and fall.

-When the cruise lines do not conduct routine maintenance, the non-skid surfaces on gangplanks can deteriorate over time, losing their anti-slip properties.
+When the cruise lines do not conduct routine maintenance, the gangplank non-skid surfaces can deteriorate over time, losing their anti-slip properties.

 When passengers lose footing, they often grab onto the handrails to prevent injuries.
 However, it could be possible that the cruise line does not have railings on its gangplank, just like in the old days, or it could be faulty due to wear and tear, increasing the risk of a cruise ship accident.

 Unnecessary objects or items left on gangplanks are a hazard that can lead to cruise ship accidents.

 Spills can compromise traction, so crew members must mop wet surfaces.
 Wet surfaces can cause passengers to slip, resulting in cruise ship injuries.